LBNL-ETA/frads/docs/how-to/guide5.md

-After the adding glazing and shading layers to the glazing system, compute solar and the solar and photopic results using <code> compute_solar_photopic_results</code>.
+After the adding glazing and shading layers to the glazing system, compute solar and the solar and photopic results using `compute_solar_photopic_results`.
 Need to re-compute each time when the glazing system layering composition changes.

 ```python